Motion-Project/motion/README.md

 ## License

-MotionPlus is distributed under the GNU GENERAL PUBLIC LICENSE (GPL) version 3 or later.
+Motion version 5.0 and later is distributed under the GNU GENERAL PUBLIC LICENSE (GPL) version 3 or later.